amgarton47/CS62data-structures/Darwin/project/README.md

 ## Classes

-Your mission is to write the Darwin simulator and get it running.
+Your goal is to write the Darwin simulator and get it running.
 The program is large enough that it is broken down into a number of separate classes that work together to solve the complete problem.

 You are responsible for implementing the `Darwin`, `Species`, `Creature`, and `World` classes.
 Skeletons of these